balaji-techascend/career-roadmap/baseline.md

 - Be specific and concrete
 - "Good enough" answers are fine
 - No future planning here
+- If you already think clearly in writing, you may not need AI at all in this module.
+Skipping AI does not reduce the value of this exercise.
 - Time-box this to **30–45 minutes total**

 If something feels slightly uncomfortable to write, you are probably doing it right.